 Are there any differences between regular and interactive rendering?

-In Corona Renderer, final frame rendering and Interactive Rendering are handled by the same engine.
+In Corona, final frame rendering and Interactive Rendering are handled by the same engine.
 In fact, final frame rendering is exactly the same as Interactive Rendering, only with scene updates disabled.
 The outputs of IR and final rendering are not visually different, as they are both capable of producing exactly the same effects, support the same features, and even use the same GI solvers.
 IR, just like regular rendering, will react to exposure controls and other post-processing effects in real-time.
 There are only minor differences:

 - When rendering, IR gives immediate response, while regular rendering provides better quality in the long run.
 This means that Interactive Rendering should not be used for final rendering.